ethers-io/ethers.js/packages/address/README.md

 Ethereum addresses and computing special addresses, such as those enerated by and for contracts under various situations.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/address/).
-TODO links to docs
+For more information, see the [documentation](https://docs.hedera.com/hethers/application-programming-interface/utilities/addresses).

 Importing
 ---------